Why PAR matters.

 Lumens are for humans and PAR is for plants.
 And the two don't have much to do with one another.

 Lumens is a measurement of the total amount of photons being emitted by a light source.
-Lux is the amount of photons being measured on a surface or at a specific point away from the light.
+Lux is the number of photons being measured on a surface or at a specific point away from the light.
 This is what LUX meters are for.

 By contrast, PAR (photosynthetic active radiation) are the photon light radiation which plants "see" to photosynthesize.
 PAR is a quantum measurement and it cannot be easily converted to LUX.
 They are each their own interpretation of the photons being measured.